 Principal photography lasted over 180 days, the longest shoot of any of the "Star Wars" movies.

 The only way to get to the set in the midst of a blizzard during filming in Norway was on a snowplow train, which had a giant auger on the front, pushing through the snow to deliver the actors to the set.
-The weather conditions were so severe that the crew put the camera in the back door of the hotel the cast and crew were staying and shot from out the door, 12 feet from the hotel out in the blizzard.
+The weather conditions were so severe that the crew put the camera in the back door of the hotel the cast and crew were staying and shot from out the door, twelve feet from the hotel out in the blizzard.

 Boba Fett's action figure was originally to have had a rocket-firing mechanism, but after a child choked to death on a similar toy, the Colonial Viper from Battlestar Galactica (1978), Kenner dropped the mechanism and made the rocket stationary.
 A trace of the rocket launcher survived to the completed toy, however, as there is a rectangular area on the backpack in which the rocket launcher would have been embedded.
-The version with the mechanism is now considered the longest-running unobtainable action figure; contrary to popular belief, it was never sold to the public.
+The version with the mechanism is now considered the longest-running unobtainable action figure.
+Contrary to popular belief, it was never sold to the public.

-In the medical bay where Luke is recovering, when he folds his hands behind his head and contorts his mouth after being kissed by Leia, he is imitating Chewbacca on board the Millennium Falcon in Star Wars: Episode IV - A New Hope (1977) after Han Solo warns C-3P0 to let Chewbacca win the game.
+In the medical bay where Luke is recovering, when he folds his hands behind his head and contorts his mouth after being kissed by Leia, he is imitating Chewbacca on-board the Millennium Falcon in Star Wars: Episode IV - A New Hope (1977) after Han Solo warns C-3P0 to let Chewbacca win the game.

 In certain shots of the Rebel hangar, the filmmakers enlisted children as extras.
 The reason for this was that the actors' short stature would make the hangar appear larger than it actually was.

-The space suit worn by the bounty hunter Bossk was previously used in The Tenth Planet, a Doctor Who serial.
+The space suit worn by the bounty hunter Bossk was previously used in The Tenth Planet, a Doctor Who (1963) serial.

 The concept design for Cloud City was originally created for Star Wars: Episode IV - A New Hope (1977) (as a floating Imperial prison), but was never used.
-The design was recycled for use in this film.
+The design was recycled for use in this movie.

 More scenes of the AT-ST Imperial "chicken walkers" were filmed, but George Lucas decided that the larger AT-ATs were more menacing and impressive.
 He later realized that the AT-STs would work better in close quarters, which led to using them extensively in the forest battle in Star Wars: Episode VI - Return of the Jedi (1983).

-When Luke is confronted by the phantom Darth Vader in the cave, in the original theatrical release, the "FAKE" Darth Vader has an alternate sound effect of his iconic "Breathing" and his lightsaber is colored in a more ORANGE tone and not his traditional RED.
+When Luke is confronted by the phantom Darth Vader in the cave, in the original theatrical release, the "fake" Darth Vader has an alternate sound effect of his iconic "breathing" and his lightsaber is colored in a more orange tone and not his traditional red.
 This was to give the audience a hint that Luke was not fighting the real Darth Vader.
-However, with the re-release and special editions of Empire Strikes Back that have come out since, cave Vader's lightsaber has been given a RED color to match the real Vader, though the alternate sound of his breathing has been left unaltered.
+However, with the re-release and Special Editions of this movie that have come out since, cave Vader's lightsaber has been given a red color to match the real Vader, though the alternate sound of his breathing has been left unaltered.

 The sound of the Tauntauns was produced by recording the sound of an Asian sea otter named Moda.